 Don’t be alarmed!
 These freshwater jellyfish are not harmful to humans because of the tiny size of their tentacles.
 If that sounds interesting, it is possible to keep freshwater jellyfish in a home aquarium; however, there have to be some modifications to the aquarium to ensure these animals do not get pulled into or harmed by the filters.
 The water has to be very still.
 To further complicate the situation, other fish should not be added to the home aquarium for fear of jellyfish stinging them.

 The first true jellyfish evolved somewhere around 600 million years ago (the date is inexact because their soft parts do not fossilize well).
-This makes it a representative of the earliest forms of multi-organ animal life on the planet.
+This makes it representative of the earliest forms of multi-organ animal life on the planet.
 Composed of more than 95% water (humans, by comparison, are only 60% water), they have relatively simple bodies with no respiratory or circulatory system and only basic digestive and neurological functions.

 Back when they first evolved, their dietary options were more limited to very basic organisms floating through the water.
 Today, they feed on a huge variety of different animal and plant life in the oceans.
 The composition of the diet can influence the color of the jellyfish, turning it pink, purple, or red with different pigments.

-Despite their simplicity, jellyfish are actually some of the most efficient swimmers in the ocean, perhaps because so little of the jellyfish mass is actually devoted to the process.
+Despite their simplicity, jellyfish are some of the most efficient swimmers in the ocean, perhaps because so little of the jellyfish mass is devoted to the process.
 They are powered by the expanding and contracting motion of the bell, which squirts water in the opposite direction of where they are headed.
-How the relatively simple digestive system of the jellyfish is used to produce energy is actually a fascinating subject, which will be covered here in the article.
+How the relatively simple digestive system of the jellyfish is used to produce energy is a fascinating subject, which will be covered here in the article.
 It’s also a very fascinating study of how the digestive system could have evolved in early animals.

 What do jellyfish eat?

+What and how do jellyfish eat?
 Depending on the species, the jellyfish has a wide and eclectic diet, consisting of plankton, crustaceans, plants, small fish (including both egg and larval stages), and even other jellyfish.
 Most of them are purely carnivorous in nature – imagine a very large jellyfish consuming a lobster or a crab.
 However, there are some interesting exceptions.
 The spotted jellyfish raises algae inside of its stomach and derives nutrients from the resulting photosynthesis.

 Regardless of diet, jellyfish are voracious eaters.
 Sometimes they can be seen congregating together groups of millions called blooms.
 These groups consume so much food that they actually hollow out entire fisheries, leaving less behind for people to catch.
 Unfortunately, it’s thought that climate change may increase the likelihood of blooms occurring throughout the world’s oceans in the future, which could decimate some ecosystems further.